fall inside a hole

 In 1997 a new double-track pier was released that was cross-compatible with both the existing and soon to be "New" Block Bridge Girders.

-The "New" Block Bridge Girder was released in 1998 and is an updated version of the Block Bridge Girder but with rounded support walls to help prevent trains from hitting against the supports in complicated layouts.
+The "New" Block Bridge Girder was released in sets in 1997 and individually in 1998 and is an updated version of the Block Bridge Girder but with rounded support walls to help prevent trains from hitting against the supports in complicated layouts.
+Early examples are dated 1997 and marked Thailand.